 One of the secrets is the soaking time.
 When soaking, the indole compound will develop by the decomposition of tryptophan in Aquilaria trees.

-water will damage the wood causing the smell will be fecal even before distilling.
-I have seen some distillers soaked their wood for more than 3 months.
-Again, I might be wrong but personally, I thought the wood and its content is damaged heavily, it starts decomposing and it is "fatal", not just "fecal".
+water will damage the wood, causing the smell will be fecal even before distilling.
+I have seen some distillers dipped their wood for more than three months.
+Again, I might be wrong but personally, I thought the wood and its content is damaged heavily, it starts decomposing, and it is "fatal", not just "fecal".

-there may NOT be any oil at all and I have seen it.
-The yield is non-existant.
+there may NOT be any oil at all, and I have seen it.
+The yield is non-existent.

-If someone like the leathery, animalic, decomposing note: longer soaking with the right temperature will make a higher concentration of the Skatole compounds, making the flavour of "barnyard". "animalic". "decomposing note" inside the oil.
+If someone like the leathery, animalic, decomposing note: more prolonged soaking with the right temperature will make a higher concentration of the Skatole compounds, making the flavour of "barnyard". "animalic". "decomposing note" inside the oil.